Gregg Toland: Citizen Kane and The Long Voyage Home

-Toland had already had experience with heavy in-camera compositing, and many of the shots in Kane look similar in composition and dynamics to a number of shots in Ford's The Long Voyage Home.
+Toland had already had experience with heavy in-camera compositing, and many of the shots in Citizen Kane look similar in composition and dynamics to a number of shots in Ford's The Long Voyage Home.

 For instance, both movies contain shots that create an artificial lighting situation such that a character is lit in the background and walks or runs through dark areas to the foreground, where his arrival triggers, off-screen, a light not on before.
 The result is so visually dramatic because a character moves, only barely visible, through vast pools of shadow, only to exit the shadow very close to the camera, where his whole face is suddenly completely lit.
 This use of much more shadow than light, soon one of the main techniques of low-key lighting, heavily influenced film noir.

 The Long Voyage Home and Citizen Kane share a number of other striking similarities: